 Preparing Them Once You Arrive at Home to Be a Big Brother or Sister

 Once you arrive home, have the new sibling be your helper.
 And make them feel so special to be old enough to do things their little sibling cannot do.
 “Wow, thank you for getting Mommy some water.
 You are so helpful and grown-up.
 I don’t know what Mommy would do without you!
 Little sister just lays there, but you can sit and talk with Mommy, and that is so fun.”

 2. Take time out with them once baby arrives.

 Carve out time to be with just big sibling after baby comes.
 Take them somewhere for a few hours.
 Maybe to the park.
 Or a quick trip to the store.
 Or if you aren’t feeling up to getting out, do an activity with them.
 A puzzle, Legos, Barbies…even if the amount of time you can give them is short, if it is quality, it will make them feel connected to you and prioritized.
 And this will help the whole transition go more smoothly!

 3. Don’t overreact to meltdowns after baby’s arrival.

-Most likely — even with the best-behaved children — they will begin having more meltdowns after the birth of baby sibling.
-They won’t necessarily be acting out toward their sibling, but they will likely be showing more emotion towards you.
+Most likely — even with the best-behaved children — they will begin having more meltdowns after the birth of a baby sibling.
+They won’t necessarily act out toward their sibling, but they will likely show more emotion toward you.
 When this happens, do not panic.
 Even if it lasts six weeks, do not panic!
 This is normal.
 This is normal.
 This is normal.
 And it will pass.
 No matter how much they love their sibling, it is a huge adjustment!
-And just like you are adjusting to sleep deprivation, they are adjusting as well.
+And just like you are adjusting to sleep deprivation, they are also adjusting.
 So give them grace, love, and extra reassurance (not discipline).
 And know they will return to normal soon.